OleguerCanal/classic-algorithms/theory/comp_progr_guide.md

 - Can it be done with **multiple indexes**?
     - Begin/End indexes
-    - Indexes traversing at different speeds
+    - Indexes traversing at different speeds (e.g split linked list into 2 halves, one index at speed 1, the other at speed 2)
+    - Indexes traversing with a certain offset (e.g. linked list remove n from end with a single pass, you run 2 indices with n of difference)